no items in your shopping bag.

 Founder and Artistic Director of Sandro Woman

 She studied law but sharpened her fashion mind at weekends, working at vintage shops where she formed a circle of loyal buyers who loved her selections.
 When she met Didier Chetrite, he gave her the opportunity she needed to call upon her talents as a stylist.
 The couple embarked on their Sandro adventure together in 1984, and their first boutique was opened on rue Vieille du Temple in the heart of the Marais.
-They enjoyed instant success; the House is now just a few hundred metres away from its original spot, in a townhouse on rue de Turenne.
+They enjoyed instant success.

-Her vision of femininity is the basis for her designs; she focuses on her favourite area of expression, the masculine-feminine equation, and shares an indisputable Parisian elegance with those she dresses.
+Her vision of femininity is the basis for her designs; she focuses on her favorite area of expression, the masculine-feminine equation, and shares an indisputable Parisian elegance with those she dresses.
 Evelyne designs unambiguous clothes to worn by an urban girl who hones a discreet look, only to be all the more visible for it.
+Her appeal is nurtured with an almost innate balance and gives her a naturally cool appearance.
+Evelyne is open to new ideas and inspiration - as long as she remains faithful to herself.

 Artistic Director, Sandro Man